Roman-Supernova-PIT/package-template/README.rst

 If you already have a git repository and want to update it to use the Roman SN PIT template, some additional work is involved.
 Suppose that your existing repo is named ``existing_repo``, and that you have a checkout in your current directory with that same name.

-**Before you start**: make sure everything in your current repo is committed and pushed.
+**Before you start**: do two things.
+First, make sure everything in your current repo is committed and pushed.
 That way, if you screw something up, you can always start over by cloning your repo back from github.
 This is a fiddly enough process that screwing something up is distressingly likely.
 I also recommend doing this all on a new branch of your repo, which you can merge back to ``main`` when you're done.

+Second, make sure you understand the file structure and directory layout of a package created from the package template.
+Read the documentation on the package template, in partciular the "Minimal package layout" section.
+(TODO: link to docs.)

-Start in the directory that is the parent of where your existing repo is checked out.
+Once you're ready to go, start in the directory that is the parent of where your existing repo is checked out.
 (I.e. the directory in which you would do ``cd existing_repo`` in order to get to your checkout.)
 Run:

 .. code-block:: console

    $ pip install cookiecutter cruft
    $ cruft create https://github.com/Roman-Supernova-PIT/package-template --output_dir existing_repo_template

 replacing ``existing_repo`` with the name of your package.
-When asked for your package and module name, give it the name of your existing repo (``existing_repo`` in this example).
-See above for answering the other various questions to you get.
-This will create a directory ``existing_repo_template``, which in turn has a subdirectory ``existing_repo`` (again, as always, replacing ``existing_repo`` with the name of your package).
+Notice that you are *not* creating the template in the same diredctory, but a new directory with ``_template`` appended to the end.
+When asked for your package and module name, give it the name of your existing repo (``existing_repo`` in this example); the package name is what it will be called on PyPi, and the module name is the thing you ``import`` in python.
+Often, but not always, these are the same.
+See below for answering the other various questions to you get.
+Running this ``cruft`` command will create a directory ``existing_repo_template``, which in turn has a subdirectory ``existing_repo`` (again, as always, replacing ``existing_repo`` with the name of your package).

 Next, some hand work is going to be required to make sure things are all in the right format.
-In your existing repo (your checkout of which you have probably renamed— ``existing_repo_backup`` in this directory), do the following:
+In your existing repo do the following:

-* If it's not there already, move (using ``git mv``) all the code that comprises the content of your package into a subdirectory with the same name as the repo (``existing_repo`` in this example— so, your code would now be in ``existing_repo/existing_repo`` relative to the directory where you clone stuff from github).
+* If it's not there already, move (using ``git mv``) all the code that comprises the content of your package into a subdirectory with *module name* as the repo (``existing_repo`` in this example— so, your code would now be in ``existing_repo/existing_repo`` relative to the directory where you clone stuff from github).

 * In this subdirectory, if you have a file ``__init__.py``, rename it to ``__init__.py-BACKUP``.
 (Don't do this with ``git mv``, just do a standard ``mv``.
 Yes, you're making a mess out of your checkout, but you'll clean it up later.)